Lookin' down the wrong end of a gun

 1. Deny The Cross 2.
 Wrecking Crew 3.
 Fear His Name 4.
 Use Your Head 5.
 Fatal If Swallowed 6.
 Powersurge 7.
 In Union We Stand 8.
 Electro-Violence 9.
 Overkill II (The Nightmare Continues)

-Overkill's second release sounds essentially like Feel The Fire with a heavier production.
-The actual differences are very minor, but the band got the right attitude and it shows.
-The music is still not extremely thrashy, and a couple of songs have even some reminiscenses of traditional metal, In Union We Stand in particular is an amusing metal anthem.
-In comparison, Electro-Violence is one of the tightest (and funniest) tracks on this album.
-As a whole, Taking Over is another good, classic Overkill album with a familiar feel, not particularly better or worse than most of Overkill's other works.
+While the songwriting on Taking Over is essentially similar to Feel The Fire, the sound of this second album is much heavier and more forceful.
+Most songs are still not too fast and a couple of tracks even have some obvious traits of traditional metal, but the band got the right attitude and it shows.
+In Union We Stand in particular is an amusing metal anthem, whereas Electro-Violence is one of the tightest (and funniest) pieces on this album.
+As a whole, Taking Over is another good, classic Overkill release with a familiar feel, not radically better or worse than most of the band's other works in the 1980s.

 OVERKILL - Under The Influence